peter-thibodeau/ufo/ufo-report.md

 - Remove duplicate records.
 - Remove punctuation marks in city.
 - Revove datetime strings that are less that 10 characters in length.
+- Extract date from datetime.
+- Extract time from datetime.

 ## Filtering
 - City strings that contain location unspecified, unspecified location, unspecified, not specified, deleted, unknown, above, a field, hoax, airplane, and plane and will be removed.